 In Connacht and Ulster green squares indicate where the signal towers survive to their full height.
 Yellow squares indicate where considerable remains survive.
 Red squares indicate where only low ruins survive.
 Black squares indicate where no traces of a signal tower can now be seen.

 The signal station locations in Munster and Leinster have been marked on the map using the same colour coding.
 Circular shapes show where standard signal stations were located.
 Diamond shapes show where the signal stations were part of more complex barracks sites.
 Star shapes indicate where the signal stations were located at Martello Towers or larger forts.
 Concentric circle symbols indicate where the signal stations were located at existing lighthouses

 Head Signal Station and Barracks

 The signal station and barracks at Kerry Head, County Kerry, has been demolished and no traces of it are now visible.
 The first edition Ordnance Survey map shows a complex site, clearly not following the standard signal station template.
 The site appears to resemble the barracks buildings at Hog’s Head, Rough Point and Bolus Head to the south, but lacks the distinctive bastioned enclosure.
-Instead the building is surrounded by several small rectangular enclosures which contain two smaller buildings.
+Instead the building was surrounded by several small rectangular enclosures which contained two smaller buildings.
 It is possible that this complex structure replaced an earlier signal station of a more typical design.